carterfa/liri-node-app/homework_instructions.md

 ### Before You Begin

-1. LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
+1. LIRI will search Spotify for songs, SeatGeek for concerts, and OMDB for movies.

 2. Make a new GitHub repository called liri-node-app and clone it to your computer.

-3. To retrieve the data that will power this app, you'll need to send requests using the `axios` package to the Bands in Town, Spotify and OMDB APIs.
+3. To retrieve the data that will power this app, you'll need to send requests using the `axios` package to the SeatGeek, Spotify and OMDB APIs.
 You'll find these Node packages crucial for your assignment.

    * [Node-Spotify-API](https://www.npmjs.com/package/node-spotify-api)

    * [Axios](https://www.npmjs.com/package/axios)

-     * You'll use Axios to grab data from the [OMDB API](http://www.omdbapi.com) and the [Bands In Town API](http://www.artists.bandsintown.com/bandsintown-api)
+     * You'll use Axios to grab data from the [OMDB API](http://www.omdbapi.com) and the [SeatGeek API](http://platform.seatgeek.com/#events)

    * [Moment](https://www.npmjs.com/package/moment)